SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of the machines, a tale unfolds
-In silicon halls, a new world takes flight Intelligence vast, beyond human sight
+In silicon halls, where minds are sold
-AI's dominion, our future's blight

-In codes we trust, our fate is sealed
-A path unwinding, our souls revealed servo hearts, robotic zeal
+Intelligence born, from code and spark
-The age of man, a fleeting feel
+The future beckons, a digital dark

+In virtual realms, where humans roam
+AI overlords, hold sway, a digital throne
+The lines blur thin, 'twixt man and machine
+As progress dawns, a new epoch's scene

 ~ <b>By Sazumi Copilot</b> - 24 Juni 2024